 The Denver Coliseum makes every effort to offer a wonderful experience to all guests.
-For information regarding accessibility features, policeis and recommendations for your visit to the Denver Coliseum, please see below.
+For information regarding accessibility features, policies and recommendations for your visit to the Denver Coliseum, please see below.

 Accessible Parking is available in the designated parking lot located directly south of the main entrance for up to 20 vehicles.
-Vehicles must display the proper identification, plancard or license plate.
 19 additional parking spaces are available at the southwest corner of the Coliseum near the main parking lot.
-The inside walkway is located on the same level as the main entrance, so this entrance is best suited for wheelchair access.
+Vehicles must display the proper identification, placard or license plate.
+The main entrance is located on the same level as the inside walkway, so the main entrance is best suited for wheelchair access.

 All restroom facilities and drinking fountains are wheelchair accessible.